JP Bayly’s “Sponsor A Family” initiative to provide 50 Fiji families with food and vanity family packs

 Many times life does not turn out to be what we initially hope and thrive for in our earlier years – then due to wrong choices made in life and various other factors, families find themselves in hopeless and vulnerable situations.
 Statistics in the country have shown that many people in Fiji live below the poverty line.
 The term ‘capacity building’ today seems to be the way forward for people in these situations.
 We must empower children with positive discipline and proper education.
 Education is the only way out of poverty.
 Education in school cannot be fully effective unless the education in the home is fully exhausted.
 Thus the role of parents has always been important.
 I personally express my deepest gratitude to the Bayly Trust for their unfailing support in ensuring families like mine are provided the education, medical assistance and welfare benefits needed to raise our children to be great Fiji citizens of tomorrow.

-FijiLIFE Foundation has joined JP Bayly’s “Sponsor A Family” initiative to provide 50 Fiji families with food and vanity family packs (for 5+ people) over six months.
+FijiLIFE Foundation has joined JP Bayly’s “food pack for the day” initiative to provide needy Fiji families with 100 large or small food and vanity family packs over three months.

-A family pack that serves 5+ members costs JP Bayly FJD$90 per month or FJD$540 for six months.
-This is approximately AUD$350 for one family pack a month for six months.
-So FijiLIFE Foundation’s “JP Bayly Sponsor a Family Pack” is valued at AUD$350 each for a total Campaign Goal of AUD$17,500.
+A large family pack that serves 5+ members costs JP Bayly FJD$90 per month or FJD$270 for three months.
+This is approximately AUD$180 for one family pack a month for three months.
+Similarly, a small family pack costs FJD$56 per month or FJD$168 (AUD$113) for three months.
+So FijiLIFE Foundation’s “JP Bayly Family Pack” fund raising total Campaign Goal of AUD$14,600.

-The total budget for the FijiLIFE Foundation “JP Bayly Sponsor A Family” initiative is $17,500.00.
+The total fund raising goal for the FijiLIFE Foundation “JP Bayly Welfare Initiative” is $14,600.00.

 A brief on the JP BAYLY TRUST and its Activities

 It is managed by a Board of Trustees comprising respectable Fijians willing to donate their time to this worthy cause.
-Currently there are five members: Digby Bossley (Chair), Anne Nacola, Barry Whiteside, Warren Yee and Dr Rufina Latu.
+Current Trustees: Claude Digby Bossley (Chairman), Anne Nacola, Barry Whiteside, Dr. Rufina Latu, and Rex Horoi.

 Each of its three regional Centres in Suva, Lautoka and Labasa, are administered by a local Committee comprising dedicated persons from the community, who also generously volunteer their time.